 The relationship between the authorities and the air controllers became increasingly tense, especially because these are mostly military personnel, without the right to question the actions of their superiors.
 Short strikes were initiated, but the leaders ended in military jails, accused of mutiny.

 Meanwhile the authorities failed to give coherent answers.
 For them there was no crisis, to the point that the Finance Minister even said that the long lines at the airports were the result of the country's prosperity.
-When the Minister of Tourism was asked what travelers should do in face of the tortuous hours (or even days) in the waiting halls, she replied: "relax and enjoy".
+When the Minister of Tourism, a professional sexologist, was asked what travelers should do in face of the tortuous hours (or even days) in the waiting halls, she replied: "relax and enjoy".

 Analysts attributed the bottleneck to the fact that air transport in the country in question was growing 12% a year, mainly since the arrival of low-cost airlines, but the government was not expanding infrastructure.
 Taxes and airport fees were simply diverted to other expenses within the government bureaucracy.

 The most criticized point was probably the airport that had the most movements: it was at the center of the largest city in the continent, but had just one runway dedicated to airlines, serving about 38 aircraft per hour.
 And the worst thing was that safety was marginal: the runway is very short, about 1900 meters (the runway in the capital city of a small neighboring country has 3400 meters), has no escape area at the thresholds (airplane overruns end directly into the streets and adjacent buildings) and most criticized by pilots: it became very slippery when wet.
 There were many cases of aircraft that skidded and ended up on the grass, or directly on the surrounding car avenues, which demanded a resurfacing in early 2007.